 How can I arrange to have a tour of the German Saturday School?

 There is an Open Day each year, usually in September, that prospective students and their carers are very welcome to attend.
 Tours can also be arranged by contacting the Committee President.
-Please use the contact form to contact us.
+Please email us to arrange 🙂

 What are the fees for the German Saturday School and when do I have to pay them?